nolanlawson/emoji-picker-element/README.md

 ### Native emoji

-To avoid downloading a large sprite sheet (which may be copyrighted, or may look out-of-place on different platforms), `lite-emoji-picker` only renders native emoji.
+To avoid downloading a large sprite sheet (which may be copyrighted, or may look out-of-place on different platforms), `emoji-picker-element` only renders native emoji.
 This means it is limited to the emoji actually installed on the user's device.

-To avoid rendering ugly unsupported or half-supported emoji, `lite-emoji-picker` will automatically detect emoji support and only render the supported characters.
+To avoid rendering ugly unsupported or half-supported emoji, `emoji-picker-element` will automatically detect emoji support and only render the supported characters.
 (So no empty boxes or awkward double emoji.)

 ### Browser support